Privacy-Preserving Nonlinear Cloud-based Model Predictive Control via Affine Masking: Problem Formulation

-In a conventional MPC, the optimization problem \eqref{equ_MPC} is solved at each time step based on the current state $x(k)$, and the first element of the optimal input sequence $\bm{U}^{*}_{k}= ^{\top}$ is applied to the system, i.e., $u(k)=u_{0|k}^{*}$, and the system evolves one step.
+In a conventional MPC, the optimization problem \eqref{equ_MPC} is solved at each time step based on the current state $x(k)$, and the first element of the optimal input sequence $\bm{U}^{*}_{k}= { ^{\top}}$ is applied to the system, i.e., $u(k)=u_{0|k}^{*}$, and the system evolves over one step.
 The process is then repeated.
-With gentle assumptions and by appropriately selecting the weighting matrix $Q_{f}$ and terminal set $\mathcal{X}_{f}$, the resulting closed-loop system can achieve guaranteed asymptotical stability \cite{Rawlings2017MPC}.
+With gentle assumptions and by appropriately selecting the weighting matrix $Q_{f}$ and terminal set $\mathcal{X}_{f}$, the resulting closed-loop system can achieve guaranteed recursive feasibility and asymptotical stability \citep{Rawlings2017MPC}.

 The optimization problem in \eqref{equ_MPC} is a nonlinear programming problem that requires significant computation power, which is very challenging to solve onboard considering limited onboard computation and stringent real-time constraints for many cyber-physical systems.
 This challenge is exacerbated when the dimension of the system state and the prediction horizon are large.
 To address this problem, cloud-based MPC is a viable framework where the complex computation is outsourced to the cloud that has superior computational power.
 The ultra low latency brought by 5G technologies makes this framework especially appealing.
-Specifically, the common cloud-based MPC architecture is shown in Fig.~\ref{fig_unsecure MPC}, which includes the following two phases: \begin{itemize} \item Handshaking Phase: The local plant sends $\left\lbrace f(\cdot), g(\cdot), Q, R, Q_{f}, \mathcal{X}, \mathcal{U}, \mathcal{X}_{f} \right\rbrace$ to the cloud, that is, the necessary information for the cloud to set up the nonlinear programming problem in \eqref{equ_MPC}.
+Specifically, the common cloud-based MPC architecture is shown in Fig.~\ref{fig_unsecure MPC}, which includes the following two phases: \begin{itemize} \item Handshaking Phase: The plant sends

+to the cloud, that is, the necessary information for the cloud to set up the nonlinear programming problem in \eqref{equ_MPC}.

-\item Execution Phase: At each time step $k$, the plant first sends its state information $x(k)$ to the cloud.
+\item Execution Phase: At each time step $k$, the plant first sends its state $x(k)$ to the cloud.
 Then the cloud computes $u(k)$ by solving the optimization problem \eqref{equ_MPC} and sends the resultant $u(k)$ to the plant.
-Finally, the plant applies $u(k)$ to the actuators and the system evolves one step. \end{itemize}
+Finally, the plant applies $u(k)$ to the actuators and the system evolves over one step. \end{itemize}